-Four pieces of evidence suggest that the narrowing of the gender gap was due to the introduction of the hybrid format, rather than confounding factors.
-First, and most importantly, we estimate the gender gap in voting attendance as a placebo check.
+Second, and also important, we estimate the gender gap in voting attendance as a placebo check.
 Unlike Prime Minister's Questions, remote voting was only permitted for a handful of days in May 2020.
 After dropping these days, we can then chart the evolution of the gender gap in voting attendance before and after the hybrid PMQs period.
 If the gender gap in question-asking narrows due to confounding changes over time - for example, female MPs becoming more enthusiastic about political participation because of COVID-19-related policy-making - rather than the hybrid format, we would expect to see a similar evolution in the gender gap in voting attendance.
 In reality, the gender gap in voting attendance is stable throughout the pre-hybrid, hybrid, and post-hybrid periods (Figure 7).
 Another confounding change over time is the shock of COVID-19 restrictions to the time MPs have available for work, with this shock potentially affecting men and women differentially.
 The lack of an impact on the gender gap in voting attendance also helps to rule out this channel.
-However, even without this voting null result, reasonable priors would likely be that the COVID-19 shock would negatively impact the time for work more for women than
+However, even without this voting null result, reasonable priors would likely be that the COVID-19 shock would negatively impact the time for work more for women than for men, given gender norms in childcare responsibilities.